Key Takeaways

 Neptune holds the distinction of being the eighth and outermost planet in our solar system.
 Located at an incredible distance of 2.8 billion miles from the Sun, Neptune represents the edge of our planetary neighborhood.
 This distant ice giant takes 165 Earth years to complete a single orbit around the Sun, meaning it has only completed one full orbit since its discovery in 1846.

-What makes Neptune particularly special is its stunning blue color, caused by methane in its atmosphere that absorbs red light and reflects blue.
+What sets Neptune apart visually is its deep blue colour, caused by methane in its atmosphere that absorbs red light and reflects blue.
 This gives the planet its distinctive azure appearance, fitting for a world named after the Roman god of the sea.

 Neptune was the first planet discovered through mathematical predictions rather than direct observation.
 Astronomers noticed irregularities in Uranus's orbit and used calculations to predict where an unknown planet must be located.